-And for Judas, it was greed that was his particular stumbling block.
-You see, Judas was a thief.
+As I mentioned back at the beginning of Lent, it was greed that was his particular stumbling block.
+Judas was a thief.
 John 12 tells us that Judas was entrusted with the bag that contained all the money the disciples collected to then distribute to the poor.
 And that he would regularly help himself to its contents.
+John makes reference to this fact again in our reading tonight.